Learoyd, Mulvaney and Ortheris: Ortheris

 According to John McGivering, "it has been suggested that when Kipling asked himself 'Who is to be the third Musketeer?' he answered himself 'The author is!'
 (Ortheris)."

 In many ways Ortheris is the "odd man out" in the trio of British soldiers.
 Mulvaney refers to him as "little man" and he appears to be younger as well as smaller than tough, Irish Mulvaney and hulking Yorkshireman Learoyd.
 Unlike his comrades, Ortheris is a superb rifle shot and in combat relies on marksmanship rather than brute strength.
-He is no coward, however; in the story "His Private Honor" Ortheris actually challenges an officer who has accidentally struck him to a fist fight, and inflicts considerable damage even though he is ultimately knocked out.
+He is no coward, however; in the story "His Private Honour" Ortheris actually challenges an officer who has accidentally struck him to a fist fight, and inflicts considerable damage even though he is ultimately knocked out.
 Ortheris is the only member of the Soldiers Three who expresses a desire to rise in society, perhaps because he is the product of a modern big city, London, and has a skilled trade as a taxidermist.

 T. S. Eliot included "Private Ortheris's Song" in his 1941 collection A Choice of Kipling's Verse.